The results of the main KPIs for voice tests achieved by operators with the split per the aggregation type are presented in Figure 1.

 Fig. 2.
 Average call setup time values

-VoLTE (Voice over 4G) technology is currently not supported in the Serbian market and therefore when the mobile device is connected to the 4G network and used to make or receive voice calls, the device falls back to the 3G or 2G network to complete the call.
-This procedure is known as the CSFB (Circuit Switched Fall Back) and is part of the call setup procedure.
-All 3 mobile operators mostly fall-back calls to 3G.
+Telekom Srbija and Vip mobile, both having VoLTE functionality implemented in their networks, achieved the shortest call setup times.
+Telekom Srbija had the best results, with call setup time about 0.5s faster than the Vip mobile.
+VoLTE (Voice over 4G) technology is currently not supported only in Telenor network, and therefore when the mobile device is connected to the 4G network and used to make or receive voice call, the device falls back to the 3G or 2G network to complete the call.
+This procedure is known as the Circuit Switch Fall back (CSFB).
+Due to no VoLTE functionality, Telenor used CSFB procedure to the largest extend and achieved the worst results for the call setup time.

-Distribution of CSFB duration in Large Cities for all three mobile operators is presented in Figure 3:
+Distribution of call setup time duration in Large Cities for all three mobile operators is presented in Figure 3.

 Figure 4 below presents average MOS values for all three operators in different aggregations.